How to Light a Charcoal Grill: No Chimney Starter, No Problem

 How to light charcoal grills

 Lighting a fire is one of those skills that’s easy to master.
-Once you understand the basics you’ll soon be able to get your grill up from freshly lit, to cook ready in about 30 minutes.
+Once you understand the basics you’ll soon be able to get your grill up from freshly lit, to read to cook in about 30 minutes.

 Step 1: Get your fuel evenly spaced

-The key thing with a charcoal burn, is not to “pyramid” your fuel into the center of the grill.
-Unlike a camp fire, your grill will create a tightly controlled zone, keeping all that heat in one place.
+The key thing with a charcoal burn is not to “pyramid” your fuel into the center of the grill.
+An initial pyramid to light the coals works perfect but once your coals are ready, you want to evenly spread them out.
+Unlike a campfire, your grill will create a tightly controlled zone, keeping all that heat in one place.
 Once you get your charcoal lit, the fire will slowly spread across the entire grill.

 Step 2: Starting the Fire

-Whatever you do, please don’t use petrol, paint thinners or methylated spirits to start the fire!
-The problem with these fluids, is that their extremely volatile and burn so quickly the coals won’t have enough time to ignite on their own – not to mention the safety issues!
+*Whatever you do, please don’t use petrol, paint thinners or methylated spirits to start the fire!
+The problem with these fluids is that they are extremely volatile and burn so quickly the coals won’t have enough time to ignite on their own – not to mention the safety issues!

 Getting A Consistent Temperature